xdevplatform/xdk/xdk/typescript/docs/classes/CommunitiesClient.md

 • **new CommunitiesClient**(`client`): [`CommunitiesClient`](CommunitiesClient.md)

-Creates a new Communities client instance
+Creates a new communities client instance

 #### Parameters